-A: datashader is an independent project, focusing on generating aggregate arrays and representations of them as images.
-Bokeh is a complementary project, focusing on building browser-based visualizations and dashboards.
-Bokeh (along with other plotting packages) can display images rendered by datashader, providing axes, interactive zooming and panning, selection, legends, hover information, and so on.
-Sample bokeh-based plotting code is provided with datashader, but viewers for maptlotlib are already under development, and similar code could be developed for any other plotting package that can display images.
+Datashader is an independent project, focusing on generating aggregate arrays and representations of them as images.
+Bokeh and HoloViews are complementary projects to Datashader, focusing on building browser-based visualizations and dashboards.
+These and other plotting packages can display images rendered by Datashader, providing axes, interactive zooming and panning, selection, legends, hover information, and so on.
+Sample code is provided with Datashader for demonstrating how to use HoloViews (supporting Bokeh, Matplotlib, and Plotly) or native Matplotlib to provide such features.
 The library can also be used separately, without any external plotting packages, generating images that can be displayed directly or saved to disk, or generating aggregate arrays suitable for further analysis.

-Q: What’s the easiest way to use datashader interactively?
+What’s the easiest way to use Datashader interactively?#

 HoloViews.
-HoloViews uses Bokeh behind the scenes, but it offers a higher level API that is well suited to the sorts of magic that allow interactive use of Datashader.
-For a given dataset, HoloViews can easily construct either a raw Bokeh plot or a Bokeh plot with server-side rendering from Datashader, hiding nearly all of the complexity involved.
+HoloViews uses Bokeh or Plotly behind the scenes, but it offers a higher level API that is well suited to the sorts of magic that allow interactive use of Datashader.
+For a given dataset, HoloViews can easily construct either a raw Bokeh/Plotly plot or a Bokeh/Plotly plot with server-side rendering from Datashader, hiding nearly all of the complexity involved.

 How can I get legends and colorbars for my Datashader plot?#